-Buying a good quality set of sockets is not easy.
-There are hundreds of different sets marketed by dozens of distributors and dealers, so how do you know which one is best for you?
-The short answer is that there is no single “best” set, regardless of the make or brand.
 All sockets sets have some drawbacks, and contrary to what you may have heard or read on the Internet, sockets with smooth, shiny finishes are NOT always an indicator of quality.
-In fact, from the point of view of most professional mechanics, “shiny” almost always equals poor quality.
+In fact, from the point of view of most professional mechanics, shiny almost always equals to poor quality.

-So how do you know which set to purchase?
-Again, there is no short, definitive answer, but the price on its own should never be the only determining factor.
-It depends on what you need a socket set for- for instance, if you only do the occasional repair job around the house, then almost anything on the market will do, but if you are planning on doing all of your own car repairs, you need the best quality tools that are available, as opposed to the best you can afford.
-So how is the word “quality” defined?
-Read on, and we will tell you why some socket sets are better than others are.
+For instance, if you only do the occasional repair job in the house, almost anything on the market will do.
+But if you are planning on doing all of your own car repairs, you need the best quality tools set, as opposed to the best you can afford.

-If you are not familiar with the terminology that goes with hand tools in general, it can be a daunting task to explain your exact needs to a store assistant.
-So before you go shopping for the perfect socket set, take a minute to familiarize yourself with some technical terms, and their meanings.
+If you are not familiar with the terminologies for hand tools in general, it can be a tough task to explain your exact needs to the storekeeper.
+So, before you go shopping for the perfect socket set, take a minute to familiarize yourself with some technical terms, and their meanings.

-This refers to the dimensions of the square hole in the top of the socket into which the drive nub of the ratchet handles fits, and is not in any way related to the opening in the bottom of the socket that fits onto the fastener.
+This refers to the dimensions of the square hole on the top of the socket into which the drive nub of the ratchet handles fits.
+And it is not in any way related to the opening in the bottom of the socket that fits onto the fastener.
 This dimension is measured from side to side, and not from corner to corner, like a TV screen.

 Popular drive sizes for most DIY applications are ¼-inch, ⅜-inch, and ½-inch, regardless of the measurement standard of the sockets.
 Bigger drive sizes, such as ¾-, and 1-inch are also available, but they rarely, if ever, have an application on light vehicles.